bodrick/awesome/README.md

 *   [SQLPL](#sqlpl)
 *   [Objective-C](#objective-c)

+## Kotlin

+*   [NeoApplications/Neo-Store](https://github.com/NeoApplications/Neo-Store) - An F-Droid client with modern UI and an arsenal of extra features.
+*   [Nain57/Smart-AutoClicker](https://github.com/Nain57/Smart-AutoClicker) - An open-source auto clicker on images for Android
+*   [RikkaApps/Shizuku](https://github.com/RikkaApps/Shizuku) - Using system APIs directly with adb/root privileges from normal apps through a Java process started with app\_process.
+*   [UweTrottmann/SeriesGuide](https://github.com/UweTrottmann/SeriesGuide) - Track your favorite TV shows and movies on Android devices.
+*   [axel358/smartdock](https://github.com/axel358/smartdock) - A user-friendly desktop mode launcher that offers a modern and customizable user interface
+*   [tejado/android-usb-gadget](https://github.com/tejado/android-usb-gadget) - Convert your Android phone to any USB device you like!
+USB Gadget Tool allows you to create and activate USB device roles, like a mouse or a keyboard.  🛠🛡📱
+*   [helloworld1/FreeOTPPlus](https://github.com/helloworld1/FreeOTPPlus) - Enhanced fork of FreeOTP-Android providing a feature-rich 2FA authenticator
+*   [ohmae/orientation-faker](https://github.com/ohmae/orientation-faker) - Android app to control screen orientation
+*   [moezbhatti/qksms](https://github.com/moezbhatti/qksms) - The most beautiful SMS messenger for Android

 ## Java

 *   [SmartPack/PackageManager](https://github.com/SmartPack/PackageManager) - Source code of Package Manager, an Application to Manage your Apps.